12 Best Beaches in Playa del Carmen

 This beach is all about the "wow" factor with its soft, white sand and gentle, warm water.
 Being a Blue Flag beach means that quality can be expected, from the cleanliness of the water and sand to the amenities like showers and public toilets.

 The best way to get to Playa 88 is either by taxi or on a bicycle, as it is definitely a bit far from downtown.
 But the distance means you won't find vendors here hawking their wares on the shore.
 That also means you'll likely have to bring everything you need for the day along with you.

 5. Mayakoba Beach

 If you have yet to experience Mexico's world of Mayakoba, add that to your bucket list immediately.
-This collection of four luxury resorts all live in the same master planned community on one of the most beautiful beaches in Mexico.
+This collection of four luxury resorts all lives in the same master-planned community on one of the most beautiful beaches in Mexico.